Texas walk in tubs: guidance for seniors, caregivers, and contractors β€” statewide coverage.

 Controls

-Simple controls are a feature
+Simple controls are a feature, not an afterthought

 Long term value

-Lifetime warranties reduce ownership stress
+Lifetime warranties reduce long-term stress

 Walk in tub features diagram top view